grafalex82/hellozigbee/Readme.md

 # How to build

-Prerequisites (Windows Only):
+Prerequisites:
+- Compiler for BA2 architecture
-- Beyond Studio IDE (comes with a JN5169 compiler)
+  - Windows: Beyond Studio IDE (comes with a JN5169 compiler)
-- ZigBee SDK (JN-SW-4170 Zigbee 3.0 v1840.zip)
+  - Linux: https://github.com/openlumi/BA2-toolchain/releases/download/20201219/ba-toolchain-20201219.tar.bz2 and libfl2 library
 - CMake (any recent one)
-- MinGW (or other source where you can get `make`)
+- make (or MinGW on Windows)
-- Python
+- Python 3.x with `xmltodict` and `pycryptodome` libraries installed

 Build instructions:
-- Clone the repo
+- Clone the repo (`git clone git@github.com:grafalex82/hellozigbee.git`)
-  - Download submodules
+  - Download submodules (`git submodule update --init`)
 - make a `build` directory
 - `cd build`
-- `cmake -G "MinGW Makefiles" -DTOOLCHAIN_PREFIX=C:/NXP/bstudio_nxp/sdk/Tools/ba-elf-ba2-r36379 ..`
+- `cmake -DTOOLCHAIN_PREFIX=<path to toolchain> ..`
-(Correct paths to the toolchain and sdk if needed)
+  - [Windows] toolchain is typically located at C:/NXP/bstudio_nxp/sdk/Tools/ba-elf-ba2-r36379
-  - If your tools are installed at default locations, you can also use Cmake presets: `cmake -G "MinGW Makefiles" --preset=default ..`
+  - [Windows] If your tools are installed at default locations, you can also use Cmake presets: `cmake --preset=default ..`
+  - [Windows] If using MinGW as a make , add `-G "MinGW Makefiles"` to generate proper type of makefiles
 - Useful targets:
   - `mingw32-make HelloZigbee.bin` to build a binary that can be flashed to the device
   - `mingw32-make HelloZigbee.flash` to build and immediately flash the binary